Bling Ring: Alexis Neiers

 Alexis Neiers had been part of Lee's social circle at Indian Hills.

-Alexis claims to have only been involved in the one burglary of Orlando Bloom’s house.
+She claims to have only been involved in the one burglary of Orlando Bloom’s house.

 Police searched her home and reported that they found stolen items in the possession of Neiers, her sister Gabrielle, and their adopted sister Tess Taylor, and that she was caught on camera leaving the scene of the crime with stolen bags.
 She initially denied any wrongdoing, but later changed her plea in court to no contest.

-Neiers' was sentenced to six months in jail and three years of probation, and was also ordered to pay $600,000 in restitution to Orlando Bloom.
+Neiers was sentenced to six months in jail and three years of probation, and was also ordered to pay $600,000 in restitution to Orlando Bloom.

 Diana Tamayo

 Diana Tamayo was the student body president at Indian Hills, where she had been voted "best smile" and been awarded a $1,500 "Future Teacher" scholarship after graduation.
 Along with Lee, she had been fined and put on probation for engaging in petty theft.
 According to Prugo, her entire wardrobe consisted of stolen items.
 Her small size was utilized during one burglary in which she gained the group access to a home by crawling through a dog door.
-She was also an illegal immigrant and was initially threatened with deportation by the police to get her to cooperate.
+She was also an undocumented immigrant and was initially threatened with deportation by the police to get her to cooperate.